DidierNegretto/3DMouseTreadmill/README.md

 If you need to change those libraries, make sure to generate them in the MAVLink Library folder.

 6. MouseTreadmillPC/python: contains the code to be run on the PC.
+An extra script (gen_routine.py) to generate a routine in routine.py is provided as an exemple.
+This script can be improved for better perfomances in the machine

 7. MouseTreadmillSTM32Project: contains the stm32CubeIDE project.
 The most important
 things are: